infobsmi/b33s/docs/docker/README.md

   quay.io/minio/minio server /data --console-address ":9001"
 ```

 The command creates a new local directory `~/minio/data` in your user home directory.
-It then starts the MinIO container with the `-v` argument to map the local path (`~/minio/data`) to the specified virtual container directory (`/data`).
-When MinIO writes data to `/data`, that data is actually written to the local path `~/minio/data` where it can persist between container restarts.
+It then starts the B33S container with the `-v` argument to map the local path (`~/minio/data`) to the specified virtual container directory (`/data`).
+When B33S writes data to `/data`, that data is actually written to the local path `~/minio/data` where it can persist between container restarts.

 ### Windows